+- 1. Fish ladder construction

+- 2. Permanent vault toilet installation

-- 1. Replacement of turbines or electrical equipment in the powerhouse or at the dam with modern equipment - 2.
-Alterations to the powerhouse structure or other structures of the project - 3.
-Replacement of the existing roof
+- 3. Replacement of turbines or electrical equipment in the powerhouse or at the dam with modern equipment

+- 4. Alterations to the powerhouse structure or other structures of the project

+- 5. Replacement of the existing roof